yaroslav-gwit/HosterJails/README.md

 ```
 sudo -u www wp --path='/usr/local/www/apache24/data/' THEN_YOUR_OPTIONS_HERE
 ```
-- The installation is ready to be placed behind a reverse web proxy, like NGINX or HAProxy.
+- The installation is designed to be placed behind a HTTPS reverse proxy, like NGINX or HAProxy.
 REMOTE IP Apache module is installed and configured.
 WP-CONFIG.PHP is also slightly altered to play nicely with HTTPS reverse proxy.
 - Only HTTPS(443) port is active, to encrypt traffic between the proxy and backend.
 - All the default WordPress resoruces are removed upon login.
 You'll get a cleanest WordPress installation you can think of.